glg-public/run-notebook-action/README.md

 - `temp_dir`: this is the working dir.
 Best practice is to use an environment variable - it should be set to `${{ runner.temp }}`
 - `workspace`: this is the github workspace.
 Best practice is to use an environment variable -  it should be set to `${{ github.workspace }}`
 - `notebooks`: glob pattern for notebook files to process (implemented via [node-glob](https://github.com/isaacs/node-glob))
-- `isReport`: If True, will hide inputs in notebook. *note* - github ignores the open/closed status of cells when presenting ipynb files.
-This setting only makes a difference when opening the file in Jupyterlab.
+- `isReport`: If True, will hide inputs in notebook.
-- `poll`: Default is False, this will pool output every 15 seconds and displays, this is useful in cases where there's long running cells and user wants to see output after going to the page, since github actions doesn't show streaming from the beginning (but instead streams from the point user opens the page), this is a hack to get around it.

 ## env vars
 All environment variables specified in the `env` block will be available in the notebook environment.
 Any github secrets you wish to use in the notebook should be declared as env vars: